zhenyuanlu/zhenyuanlu.github.io/_courses/ie6600_sea_sp22.md

 ### Homework

 There are 6 individual homework assignments.
 Due day will be posted with the homework.
 Late submission would not be accepted.
 Each student has one time 3-day extension per semester only applied on homework.
 This extension will be applied automatically.
-Please let me know 72 hours in advance before the due day if any emergencies or difficulties happen.
+Please let me know 24 hours in advance before the due day if any emergencies or difficulties occur.

 Requests for regrades in writing will only be accepted no less than 10 days after receiving grade.
 Please send the instructor your NUID, and name with title “Request for regrade: HW+number” via email.
 The new grade may be lower than the original one.